BearBoss-Zheng/SpringInAction6_Note/Spring.md

 </dependency>
 ```

 If you decide to manually add Lombok to your build, you’ll also want to exclude it from the Spring Boot Maven plugin in the <build> section of the pom.xml file.The Spring Boot Maven plugin automatically includes some dependencies, and it might include Lombok by default.
-However, if you've manually added Lombok to your project, having it included again by the Spring Boot Maven plugin might lead to conflicts or unnecessary duplication.
+However, ==if you've manually added Lombok to your project==, having it included again by the Spring Boot Maven plugin ==might lead to conflicts or unnecessary duplication==.

 ```xml
 <build>